Graduate Programs in Industrial and Management Systems Engineering

 Curriculum

-The Industrial and Management Systems Engineering (IMSE) Graduate Manual (document under revision) is available for viewing, printing and downloading.
-Copies can also be requested from Kathy Campbell at kathryn.campbell3@montana.edu or 406-994-6755.
+The Industrial and Management Systems Engineering (IMSE) Graduate Manual is available for viewing, printing and downloading.
+Copies can also be requested from Richard Owens at richard.owens2@montana.eduor 406-994-6755.

-All students (regardless of previous degree) must have a background in mathematics equivalent to M 171 (differential calculus), M 172 (integral calculus), EIND 354 (engineering probability and statistics), and must have some exposure to matrix algebra.
-In addition, all students must have prior education in computing, including programming in at least one language (e.g., CSCI 127, STAT 408).
+All students (regardless of previous degree) must have a background in mathematics equivalent to M 171 (differential calculus), M 172 (integral calculus), EIND 354 (engineering probability and statistics), and some exposure to matrix algebra.
+Students must have prior education in computing, including programming (e.g., R, Python, SAS, Java, etc).

 - EIND 313 (Work Design and Analysis)